sictweb/bti425-2020/notes/week03.md

 ## BTI425 Week 3 Notes

-The theme for the next two weeks is to introduce you to learning and using **React**, a JavaScript library from Facebook, for building user interfaces.
+The theme for the next three weeks is to introduce you to learning and using **React**, a JavaScript library from Facebook, for building user interfaces.

 Remember to frequently use the [learning resources](/resources).